-Pin
+Signal Description Pin

 #

-1
+FP_CHASSIS_INTRUSION 1

-2
+GROUND 2

 The server board includes a 2-pin hard drive activity LED header used with some SAS/SATA controller add-in cards.
-On the server board, this header is labeled "HDD LED" and is located on the left edge of the server board.
+On the server board, this header is labeled "HDD LED" and is located on the front edge of the server board.
 The header has the following pin-out.